Yoshi927/anago/readme.md

 If charcter memory is RAM, charcter device can be skip.
 Again the program will need to only use the upper bank numbers.

-#### example3: Transfferring only charcter ROM image to mmc1/ SLROM
+#### Example 3 : Transfferring only charcter ROM image to mmc1/ SLROM

 ```
 ./anago ftt mmc1_slrom.af skrom.nes dummy AM29F040B